-This whole wheat penne with sausage and spinach recipe has 4 key ingredients: penne, sausage, spinach and broccoli – and you would never know that spinach and broccoli are in this recipe.
+This Italian sausage whole wheat pasta and spinach recipe has 4 key ingredients: penne, sausage, spinach and broccoli – and you would never know that spinach and broccoli are in this recipe.
 It’s that good.

 You know, quick and easy meals are what I love more than anything.
 But what do I love even more than that?
 Ones that are one pot meals.
 Technically this is a 2 pot meal – only because of the pasta.